vidmo91/MIDIUSBcommands/README.md

 # MIDIUSBcommands

-Detailed description is inclided in header file
+Detailed description is included in header file

-MIDI messages based on MIDI specifications
+MIDI messages are based on MIDI specifications

-functions' names are more or less same as MIDI command's names
+Functions' names are more or less same as MIDI commands' names

 Not all Control Change (CC) commands are included, though they can be called using Control Change (controlChg) function